aws-samples/amazon-bedrock-samples/bedrock-fine-tuning/README.md

 # Fine-Tuning Foundation Models with Amazon Bedrock

 You can customize Foundation Models(FMs) on Bedrock through fine-tuning.
-We provide the examples on how to set up the resources, fine-tune and evaluate the customized model, and clean up the resources after running the examples.
+We provide examples on how to set up the resources, fine-tune and evaluate the customized model, and clean up the resources after running the examples.

 ## Contents